ninabarzh/ipa/content/en/docs/guides/emergency-reset.md

 ## How to prepare for a full digital reset

 Sometimes, things are too tangled to untangle.
 When accounts are compromised, devices are suspect, or access is unsafe, a clean slate may be the most empowering option.
-Here's how to plan for a quiet, controlled digital reset—no dramatic button-pushing required.
+Here's how to plan for a quiet, controlled digital reset, no dramatic button-pushing required.

 1. Take stock: what do you want to keep?
 Before wiping anything, calmly gather the essentials: